-- Before a child starts to attend pre-school, we ask their parents about their dietary needs and preferences, including any allergies and intolerances. - We record information about each child's dietary needs in the Registration Form and parents sign the form to signify that it is correct - We regularly consult with parents to ensure that our records of their children's dietary needs - including any allergies - are up-to-date.
+- Before a child starts to attend pre-school, we ask their parents about their dietary needs and preferences, including any allergies and intolerances. - We record information about each child's dietary needs in the Registration Form and parents sign the form to signify that it is correct - We regularly consult with parents to ensure that our records of their children's dietary needs including any allergies are up-to-date.
 Parents sign the updated record to signify that it is correct - We display current information about individual children's and staff dietary needs so that all staff and volunteers are fully informed about them.
-This information is available to all staff on the inside kitchen cupboard door. - Children with dietary needs or allergies are required to complete a separate detailed care form including details signs and symptoms and action required in an emergency. - Staff with a dietary intolerance or an allergy are requirement to complete and keep up to date and medical plan. - Staff are aware and have first aid training of how to administer lifesaving epi-pens and anti-histamines. - We display the menus of snacks for parents to view.
-The snack menu is the same for each term and the information in the terms newsletter - We implement systems to ensure that children receive only food and drink that is consistent with their dietary needs and preferences, as well as their parents' wishes - We provide nutritious food for all snacks, avoiding large quantities of saturated fat, sugar and salt and artificial additives, preservatives and colourings
+This information is available to all staff on the inside kitchen cupboard door. - Children with dietary needs or allergies are required to complete a separate detailed care form including details signs and symptoms and action required in an emergency. - Staff with a dietary intolerance or an allergy are requirement to complete and keep up to date and medical plan. - All staff are aware and have first aid training of how to administer lifesaving epi-pens and anti-histamines. - We display the menus of snacks for parents to view.
+The snack menu is the same for each term and the information in the terms newsletter - We implement systems to ensure that children receive only food and drink that is consistent with their dietary needs and preferences, as well as their parents' wishes - We provide nutritious food for all snacks, avoiding large quantities of saturated fat, sugar and salt and artificial additives, preservatives and colourings.
+After consultation with parents we offer toast or cereal at 9.30 am snack, in case children have not had breakfast or eaten it very early.
+Afternoon snack is usually fruit, breadsticks or oat cakes, or health muffins the children have cooked earlier.